 West Texas A&M University’s Office of Student Engagement and Leadership (OSEL) has moved online due to the ongoing issues arising from the COVID-19 pandemic.
 The office, which declares itself the center of a student’s WTAMU college experience, is a provider of campus activity, special events and programs, leadership development and student success resources.
 In order to maintain a quality connection with WT students despite climbing COVID-19 case numbers, these resources can now be found on the WTAMU website.

-The website offers a multitude of methods with which one can connect virtually with one’s friends, fellow students and even professors.
+The website which was created and optimized by wordpress hosting plans, offers a multitude of methods with which one can connect virtually with one’s friends, fellow students and even professors.
 Links to apps and games created for the express purpose of long-distance relations are linked and self-care websites designed to help those in need because of the isolation the pandemic has forced upon us are provided.

 Piggy-backing on the idea of wellness during a confined and solitary experience many of us have undergone and many of us still have before us, the OSEL has created a section dedicated to aiding those who wish, while quarantining or with extra time in between Zoom meetings, to better their physical bodies.
 Work-out plans, like the Orange Theory at home fitness plan, the work out with Chloe Ting or the specifically engineered 14-day quarantine work out plan seek to help a student’s physical wellness, while Yale’s popular “Happiness” course and TAO strive to offer mental wellness opportunities.